-We first recall (Prop.
-2.6 below, from [176]) how non-perturbative topological quantum observables on ordinary G-Yang-Mills flux depend exclusively on the homotopy type of the electric/magnetic classifying space $\mathcal{A} \equiv B(G \ltimes (\mathfrak{g}/\Lambda))$ .
+We begin by deriving the special case of this definition for ordinary Yang-Mills fluxes (via Prop.
+2.6 below, from [218]), showing that non-perturbative topological quantum observables on ordinary G-Yang-Mills flux depend exclusively on the homotopy type of the electric/magnetic classifying space $A \equiv B(G \ltimes (\mathfrak{g}/\Lambda))$.

-In this algebro-topological formulation, the result has an evident generalization to higher gauge theories with exotic flux quantization laws [178] classified by any other pointed space $\mathcal{A}$ , such as the 2-sphere (5) with its higher Chern-Simons flux form (6) in our motivating example of FQH systems.
+In this algebro-topological formulation (cf. $\S A.3$), the result has an evident generalization to higher gauge theories with extra-ordinary flux quantization laws [220] classified by any other pointed space \mathcal{A} , such as the 2-sphere (5) with its higher Chern-Simons flux form (6) in our motivating example of FQH systems, to be treated this way in $\S 3$.

-Since no other established rules for non-perturbative quantization of higher gauge fields exist, we next promote this evident generalization to the missing quantization procedure for higher topological flux, following [176, §4].
+Since no other established rules for non-perturbative quantization of higher gauge fields exist, we promote this evident generalization to the previously missing quantization procedure for higher topological flux, following [218, §4].
 This is Def.
-2.11 below, where we successively refine the prescription by allowing also non-closed surfaces and bringing in diffeomorphism-equivariance and asymptotic symmetries.
+2.11 below, where we successively refine the prescription by allowing also punctured surfaces and accounting for diffeomorphism-covariance ("general covariance"), as befits topological quantum field theories.